 While one of the primary functions of mitochondria in your body is to create energy, the mitochondria have hundreds of different functions.
 For this reason, there are literally hundreds of different mitochondrial diseases.
 Each one of these diseases will produce different abnormalities, different types of pain, and will present unique symptoms.
 This is one of the reasons why it is difficult for doctors to diagnose mitochondrial disease, especially in the early stages.

 Mitochondrial disease is harder to diagnose in children.
 This because as you age, there are noticeable changes that naturally occur in your mtDNA.
-Additionally, the aging process itself can to have abnormal mitochondrial function that is not necessarily because of Mitochondrial disease.
+Additionally, the aging process itself can have an abnormal mitochondrial function that is not necessarily because of Mitochondrial disease.

 What Is It Like to Live with Mitochondrial Disease?